 2. Pay No (Negative) Attention

 By refusing to give attention to the whining, you’ll remove a big part of the payoff.
 Here’s a simple 3-step training process to make it work:

 Step 1: Set the Expectation

 In a calm moment, tell your kids:

 “You’re growing up so much!
-You’re big enough now to ask for what you’d like in a normal voice without whining AND be okay if you don’t get it.
-If you ask me something in a whiny voice, I will put my hands over my ears which will be a gentle reminder to use your regular voice.
-Then, you can try again with your normal voice and I’ll be happy to talk about anything that’s on your mind.”
+You’re big enough now to ask for what you’d like in a normal voice, without whining, AND be okay if you don’t get it.
+If you ask me something in a whiny voice, I will put my hands over my ears as a gentle reminder to use your regular voice.
+Then, you can try again with your normal voice, and I’ll be happy to talk about anything that’s on your mind.”

 NOTE: You may have to do some role-playing about the difference between a normal voice and a whiny voice.

 “If you continue to use your whiny voice, I will not respond.
 Instead, I’ll just go about my business until you want to talk in your normal voice, and then I’ll be happy to listen.”